Ritax2003/Car-Rental-System-Firebase/README.md

 2. Working Sign in page
 3. Forget password page
 4. Dashboard with user name.
 5. User can recharge balance.
+Balance is updated for that user only.